 Privatized Banking – Life Insurance Loans and Why We Use Them

 Life insurance loans are one of the superpowers of the Infinite Banking Concept.
-They give you ready access to capital at any time, for any reason.
+They create a powerful financial tool when structured as dividend-paying whole life insurance designed for uninterrupted compound growth.
 These loans from life insurance policies make the cash value of specially-designed life insurance an ideal pool of capital for your investing strategy.
 Life insurance policy loans provide the opportunity to earn uninterrupted compound interest and earn a return in two places at the same time.

 However, many people encounter